 |Warranty||15-year heat exchanger warranty and five years on parts|

 A.O.
-Smith’s gas water heaters work either on natural gas or liquid propane.
-We chose to show you the GPVL-50 ProMax, part of their ProLine series.
+Smith’s gas water heaters work on either natural gas or liquid propane.
+We chose to review the GPVL-50 ProMax, part of the ProLine series.

-This unit is excellent for the household with a higher demand for hot water.
-It’s fitted with several useful features and functions, one of which is the internal dip-tube.
+This unit is excellent for a household with a higher demand for hot water.
+It has several useful features and functions, including its internal dip-tube.

-Cold water enters through the dip-tube, which reaches down to the bottom of the tank.
-Here it puts pressure on the cold water, inhibiting it from influencing the temperature of the heated water.
-This results in less energy wasted on reheating.
+The cold water enters through the dip-tube, which reaches down to the bottom of the tank.
+It puts pressure on the cold water, preventing it from influencing the temperature of the heated water.
+This results in less energy being wasted on reheating.

-To save further energy, the unit has a hot-surface igniter as opposed to a pilot light.
-A hot-surface igniter is generally more reliable and robust than its pilot cousin.
+To further save energy, the unit has a hot-surface igniter instead of a pilot light.
+A hot-surface igniter is generally more reliable and robust than a pilot light.

-The tank itself is also quite durable.
-Instead of the usual steel tank, A.O.
-Smith lined theirs with glass — eliminating the risk of rust and corrosion.
-To top it all off, they insulated it with a 2-inch environmentally-friendly foam.
-This will minimize standby heat loss.
+The tank itself is quite durable.
+Instead of a standard steel tank, A.O.
+Smith lined theirs with glass, eliminating the risk of rust and corrosion.
+To top it all off, they insulated it with 2-inch thick environmentally-friendly foam to minimize standby heat loss.

 - Delivers enough hot water for a five-person household.